USEPA/SSN2/inst/joss/paper.md

 The `SSN2` package comes with an example `.ssn` folder called `MiddleFork04.ssn` that represents water temperatures recorded from a stream network in the Middle Fork of the Salmon River in Idaho, USA during 2004.

-Several functions in `SSN2` for reading and writing data (which we use shortly) directly manipulate the `.ssn` folder.
+Several functions in `SSN2` for reading and writing data directly manipulate the `.ssn` folder.
 To avoid directly manipulating the `MiddleFork04.ssn` data installed alongside `SSN2`, `MiddleFork04.ssn` is instead copied into a temporary directory and the relevant path to this directory stored:

 ``` r
 copy_lsn_to_temp()